scottwesley31/Amazon_Vine_Analysis/README.md

 ![paid_unpaid_fivestar_percents](https://user-images.githubusercontent.com/107309793/193725962-b070999f-02d9-4758-b883-cd8c344adbea.png)

-Therefore **0.41% of the 5 star reviews were from Vine members** and **99.59% were from non-Vine customers**.
+Therefore **0.41%** of the 5 star reviews were from **Vine members** and **99.59%** were from **non-Vine customers**.

 ## Summary

 ### Is there any positivity bias for reviews in the Vine program?
-Considering the sample analyzed in this dataset as a whole (14,537 musical instrument reviews), only 60 of the reviews were from Amazon Vine members and the other 14,477 reviews were from regular customers.
+Considering the sample analyzed in this dataset as a whole (14,537 musical instrument reviews), only **60** of the reviews were from Amazon Vine members and the other **14,477** reviews were from regular customers.
 The overall contribution to the overall reviews is not substantial enough to introduce significant bias.

-When considering the five-star subset of this sample (8,246 five-star reviews), a similar trend is seen; only 0.41% of the 5 star reviews were from Vine members while the other 99.59% were from non-Vine customers.
+When considering the five-star subset of this sample (8,246 five-star reviews), a similar trend is seen; only **0.41%** of the 5 star reviews were from Vine members while the other **99.59%** were from non-Vine customers.
 This further supports the evidence that the vast majority of the positive reviews on the musical instruments are coming from the non-Vine customer base, not the Vine members.
 The lack of five-star reviews coming from Vine-members might actually indicate that these reviewers are rating with far more scrutiny than most customers.

 ### One Additional Analysis for the Dataset as Further Support
+To further support this statement it would be worth incorporating **natural language processing (NLP)** on the `review_headline` and `review_body` columns which appear in the original dataframe.
+These columns contain the actual content of each review.
+The text from these reviews could undergo the **NLP pipeline** (raw text, tokenization, stop words filtering, TF-IDF, and machine learning) in order to ascertain which reviews are positive or negative based on a **Naive Bayes model**.
+Likely the model will show similar information - that the majority of positive reviews are coming from the non-Vine customer base.